The Judicial Process

 For example, with regards to a drinking and driving infraction, the police officer has the power to arrest an individual when he has reasonable grounds to believe that his driving ability was impaired by the effect of alcohol or drugs.

 It is the criminal lawyer’s responsibility to examine the legality of the arrest.
-If the arrest is illegal, there are ways to challenge by setting the file to trial.
+If the arrest is illegal, there are ways to challenge it in a trial.

 Following an arrest, the officer has the power (mostly discretionary, subject to exceptions) to release the person from custody or keep him detained.